Nirator78/package-update-checker/README.md

 		"fileToCheck": [
 			{
-				"path": "package.json", // Path of the file to check "type": "npm" // Type of the file to check (npm, composer, yarn) }
+				"path": "package.json", // Path of the file to check "type": "npm", // Type of the file to check (npm, composer, yarn) "ignorePackages": ["packageName"] // List of packages to ignore (Optional) }
 		],
 		"alerts": [